March Cultural Awareness and Recognitions

 Women’s History Month began as a national recognition in 1982 as “Women’s History Week”.
 The recognition grew from a weeklong celebration started by a school district in Sonoma, California.
 In 1987, after a petition from the National Women’s History Project, Congress designated March as Women’s History Month.
 Each year, the President delivers a proclamation celebrating the contributions women have made over the course of American history.

 In addition, March is recognized by the United Nations as Gender Equality Month, coinciding with International Women’s Day on March 8.
 One of the goals of the United Nations is to empower women and girls while also ensuring their equal rights.
-As we continue our growth and learning in cultural awareness and honoring diversity, please visit this page from OSPI around gender-inclusive schools.
+As we continue our growth and learning in cultural awareness and honoring diversity, please visit this page from OSPI to read more about gender-inclusive schools.
+March 31 is the International Transgender Day of Visibility.
+The day is meant to celebrate accomplishments as well as bring attention to discrimination against people who are transgender or gender non conforming.

-Similarly, the President delivers a proclamation recognizing the contributions of Irish-Americans during the month of March.
+During March, we also celebrate and recognize the contributions of Irish-Americans.
 The timing was originally selected to coincide with St. Patrick’s Day, an Irish national holiday celebrated on March 17.

 According to history.com, the first celebration of St. Patrick on the American continent happened as early as 1600 in St. Augustine, Florida.
 Some of the traditions associated with the holiday are American in origin.
 In Ireland, ham and cabbage were consumed during celebrations, while corned beef which was a less expensive substitute became a staple of Irish Americans living in slums in lower Manhattan.